DTS-STN/Service-Canada-Labs/README.md

 `NOTIFY_BASE_API_URL`: The base url for the Notify api.
 This value should be https://api.notification.canada.ca

+`NEXT_PUBLIC_API_MOCKING`: Value can be `enabled` or `disabled`.
+If enabled, a mock service worker will run in the Node environment to intercept handled network requests in NextJS data fetching methods like getStaticProps().
+We use this to mock API responses during Cypress testing.

+`STRAPI_API_BACKEND_URL`: Root URL for the Strapi CMS API.
+We use https://alphasite-api.dts-stn.com/ for our application.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: